Bank Secrecy Act

 - A customer uses unusual or suspicious identification documents that cannot be readily verified.

-- A customer provides an individual tax identification number after having previously used a Social Security number.
+- A customer provides an individual taxpayer identification number after having previously used a Social Security number.

-- A customer uses different tax identification numbers with variations of his or her name.
+- A customer uses different taxpayer identification numbers with variations of his or her name.

 - A business is reluctant, when establishing a new account, to provide complete information about the nature and purpose of its business, anticipated account activity, prior banking relationships, the names of its officers and directors, or information on its business location.